-If you are interested in ICTR Informatics Core service support for the services below, please visit UMB ICTR Support and Funding, ICTR SUPPORTED CORES AND SERVICES, and submit your request through our secured ICTR Core Service Request webpage.
+If you are interested in ICTR support for the services below, please visit UMB ICTR Support and Funding, ICTR CORES AND SERVICES, and submit your request through our secure ICTR Core Service Request web page.

-Pharmaceutical Health Services Research (PHSR) Community Database Program - The UMB School of Pharmacy, PHSR Center maintains the Community Database Program that oversees several large datasets.
-Datasets are available to UMB faculty member for research and publications.
-Contact (410) 706-5315 or email@example.com.
-Datasets include:
+Pharmaceutical Research Computing (PRC) center in the Pharmaceutical Health Services Research (PHSR) Community Database Program: The UM School of Pharmacy's PHSR Center maintains the Community Database Program that oversees several large data sets.
+Data sets are available to UMB faculty members for research and publications.
+Contact 410-706-5315 or email@example.com.
+Data sets include:

 - Chronic Condition Warehouse (CCW)

 Other UMB Campus Data Sources

 Need Campus Statistics for a Grant Submission?
 Go to the Office of Institutional Research and Accountability for reports on student and faculty counts for each school, student and faculty demographics, grant submission statistics, and more.

 The UMB Health Sciences and Human Services Library (HS/HSL) introduced the UMB Data Catalog in 2018.
 The UMB Data Catalog is a searchable and browsable collection of records describing datasets generated by UMB researchers.

 The UMB Health Sciences and Human Services Library has a list of shared data sources, such as Dryad and the NIH Data Sharing Repositories.